paulMery/moov-node/docs/output/avatars.md

 ## Get

-Gets a binary string representing an avatar.
+Gets a binary represention of an avatar.

 ```javascript
 avatars.get(uniqueId)